-James Williams is the Founder and CEO of MrConnectivity, a consultancy practice with mobile engagement as its principal focus.
-His clients include Mobile Network Operators (MNOs), Content Aggregators, API companies, Messaging Hubs, Technology vendors and Enterprises.
-James founded MrConnectivity seven years ago, leveraging 27 years’ Telecoms experience.
+James Williams has over 30 years’ experience in the Telco sector, with mobile engagement his principal focus.
+His clients have included Mobile Network Operators (MNOs), Content Aggregators, API companies, Messaging Hubs, Technology vendors and Enterprises.
 His time is now spent helping companies develop comprehensive Mobile Engagement strategies and multi-channel product suites that can be used for both Inbound and Outbound.

 Without doubt the biggest advancement I have seen is how things have gone truly mobile.
 Mobility is key and thanks to advancements in processing power, battery technology and expanding WiFi and mobile broadband provision globally, true mobility is being realised.
 Mobile is driving connectivity in the developing world.